 - Tooth-colored fillings — Out with the old silver amalgam fillings, in with tooth-colored, invisible composite resin fillings.

-- Porcelain crowns — If a tooth has a deep crack or maybe has a large filling that needs replacing, the strength of the tooth is compromised.
+- Porcelain crowns — If a tooth has a deep crack or maybe has a large tooth filling that needs replacing, the strength of the tooth is compromised.
 In these cases, we use a porcelain crown to overlay the entire tooth all the way down to the gumline.
-Crowns return full strength to a tooth and can be used to change the overall shape of the tooth.
+Dental crowns return full strength to a tooth and can be used to change the overall shape of the tooth.

-Smile Makeover Before & After
+Smile Makeover Before & After Transformation

 With most of these procedures, there isn’t any recovery.
 Dental implants and gum contouring are the exceptions.
 Placing an implant requires a couple of recovery periods where your gums need to heal and you’ll eat a soft diet.
 Gum contouring will require a short recovery.
 Otherwise, procedures such as applying veneers or crowns or whitening your teeth have no recovery.